NC State Extension Publications

 Skip to Disease Cycle

 Urediniospores are the primary infective propagule in the U.S. and are spread via the wind.
-New infection can occur within 7 to 14 days.
-New infections continue to occur as conditions are favorable, which can lead to an epidemic rapidly.
+Spores will infect corn and cause symptoms within 3-4 days of infection.
+Within 7 to 14 days, more urediniospores are produced and new infections continue to occur while conditions are favorable, which can rapidly lead to an epidemic.
 As the growing season progresses, dark brown to black teliospores develop within the lesions.
 At times during the season both urediniospores and the teliospores can be present within lesions, eventually leading to only the darker teliospores.

 Environmental Conditions for Disease